Couponing can be a new concept for some beginner cashiers – Here’s a look at what Cashiers Coupons Questions and Inspection will look like!

 Take a few minutes and highlight your coupons:

 Coupons should be presented to the cashier in an easily understandable way.
 This saves time at checkout and makes it easier for the cashier to help you quickly.
-Highlighting Your Coupons shows them all of the critical information they need, such as coupon value, expiry date, redemption address etc. If you take this extra step – It will make things go faster and smoother for everyone!
+Highlighting Your Coupons shows them all the critical information they need, such as coupon value, expiry date, redemption address etc. If you take this extra step – It will make things go faster and smoother for everyone!